 Our edamame hummus can be served as an appetiser, snack or side dish.
 It's ideal for summer, as it's fresh and can be eaten chilled or at room temperature.
 You can keep it in the fridge for 4 or 5 days and it will stay good.

-If you want a main dish to serve with this yummy dip, try our Miso-glazed Aubergine, a japanese umami packed dish.
+If you are looking for a main to serve with this hummus, you should try our Miso-glazed Aubergine, a Japanese umami-packed dish.

 - 300 g frozen shelled edamame

 - A bunch of fresh coriander chopped chopped